PJarbas/headphones-detection-yolo/README.md

 ## Headphones object detection using YoloV4

-This project aims to train a object detecion using custom number of classes (Headphones)
+This project aims to train a object detecion deep learning model using custom number of classes (Headphones)

 ### Get started